ExtonHoward/Raven_Security_project/README.md

 * Find any vulnerabilities and exploit them on the Wordpress web servers
 * Document the results of the attack and recommendations for hardening the system

+All credentials have been redacted from this report